brendenwest/ad430/README.md

 - Mobile application quality assurance
 - React Native cross-platform mobile application development

-Students will be assigned randomly to project teams of approx. 3-4 students to balance skills across projects and approximate a real working environment.
-Teams must stay engaged with their assigned client throughout the course.
-Students may change teams only with instructor permission.
+Students will be assigned randomly to project teams of approx. 4 students each to balance skills across projects and approximate a real working environment.
+Students must stay engaged with their assigned client throughout the course, and may change teams only with instructor permission.

-Students will establish mutually agreed communication & work practices with their respective clients.
+Students should establish mutually agreed communication & work practices with their respective clients.

-Students should plan to meet with clients in-person (e.g. via Zoom) at least once per week, and should schedule team ‘standups’ twice weekly.
+Students should plan to meet with clients directly (e.g. via Zoom) at least once per week, and should attend team ‘standups’ at least twice weekly to coordinate work.

 ### Grading
 Grades will be based on group assignments (70%), individual assignments and quizzes (15%), and peer/client evaluations (15%)